katesalazar/minia/README.md

 ### lexical conventions

 A program consists of exactly one document, consisting of source code.
 It is translated in several phases, which are described in FIXME BROKEN REFERENCE.

 TODO

 Non-ASCII characters are not allowed in programs written in minia language.

 As a general rule, ASCII punctuation is not used in programs written in minia language, but they should be allowed and treated with no meaning, like (generally) whitespace.

 TODO maybe, probably, forbid ASCII punctuation.

 #### tokens

 There are four classes of tokens: identifiers, keywords, literals, and other separators.
 Blanks, horizontal and vertical tabs, newlines, formfeeds and comments as described below (collectively, \`\`white space") are _mostly_ ignored except as they separate tokens.
 Some white space might be required to separate otherwise adjacent identifiers, keywords, and literals.
 Some white space might have some degree of meaning, like the white space (excluding comments) in between the words (keywords?) `comment` and `ends` which together are used to close comments.

 TODO

 #### comments

-The word (keyword?) `comment` introduce a comment, which terminates with the words (keywords?) `comment ends` (with any amount of white space (excluding comments themselves) in between `comment` and `ends`.
+The word (keyword?) `comment` introduces a comment, which terminates with the words (keywords?) `comment ends` (with any amount of white space (excluding comments themselves) in between `comment` and `ends`.
 Comments do **not** nest, and they do not occur within a string literal.

 #### identifiers